katriendg/azureiot-ws/workshop/part4.md

 # Azure IoT WS - Part 4

 > In part four we are further completing the scenario: implement an event processor to analyze data coming in.
-Through Stream Analytics we calculate usage of a device and take action based on values surpassing a certain threshold.
+Through Stream Analytics we calculate consumption of a device and take action based on values surpassing a certain threshold.
 We leverage a Service Bus Queue which is picked up by an Azure Function to act upon the trigger and send a command (DirectMethod) to the device to shut something off.
 Power BI is also used to build a dashboard.

 ![picture alt](media/part4-architecture.png "Azure Architecture for part 4")